deepak-mane/my-startups-kb/Building_Founders_Team_And_Getting_Investors.md

 ### The pitch email Lloyd Tabb sent to Bill Trenchard and Marc Randolph during Looker’s seed raise in 2012
 ![The pitch email Lloyd Tabb sent to Bill Trenchard and Marc Randolph during Looker’s seed raise in 2012](./images/216_words_encapsulated_Looker_pitch_email.png)

+* “In the online world, you can't see what's going on physically.
+I've always thought building a tech-based startup is a bit like flying: There’s VFR, where the conditions are clear and you can see the runway, and there's IFR, where visibility is poor so you have to rely on your instruments,” says Tabb.*